deanebarker/Denina-Sharp/README.md

 The method needs to take in two arguments:

 1. **String:** this is the input; what is passed to the filter
 2. **TextFilterCommand:** this is an object representation of the line of text used to call the filter.
-On it are properties to get the command name and the arguments.
+On it are properties to access the command name and the arguments.

 The method does whatever it wants to the input string, and returns the result as another string.
 The method doesn't need to worry about writing into or out of variables -- those actions are handled by the pipeline itself.